KRUKMAN/fafiq-app/docs/rls.md

 - Deletes are admin-only in the current migrations.

 `activity_events`
-- Members can read/insert within their org.
+- Members can read within their org.
-- Treat as append-only at application level (no UPDATE/DELETE flows).
+- Client writes are disabled; audit events are append-only via DB triggers / security-definer code paths.

 ## Soft delete (implemented)